 The mid-point is $10.15.
 That's where you start.
 Place a limit order to buy at $10.15.
 If it doesn't fill within 30 seconds, bump it up by $0.10 to $10.25.
 Wait another 30 seconds.
 Bump again if needed.

 SPX has excellent liquidity during market hours.
-You'll typically get filled within $0.20-$0.30 of mid-point on liquid strikes.
+You will typically get filled within $0.20-$0.30 of mid-point on liquid strikes.
 Be patient.
 Saving $0.20 per contract ($20) matters when you're trading with smaller capital.

 Step 5: Manage the Trade with Predetermined Levels